-When thumb-sucking is a problem
+When it is a problem

 Older children who continue to suck their thumbs or fingers may need help from parents,

 If your child is already thumb-sucking less often, you probably don't need to do anything.

 If the habit stops before your child gets permanent teeth, dental problems usually

-Some children may want to stop themselves.
+own.
 They may want to avoid being teased, which may happen.

 How to break the habit